MicrosoftDocs/power-automate-docs/articles/parallel-modern-approvals-test-with-includes.md

 After you've added actions to parallel branches, you have two options for adding more steps to your flow:

 - Use the small **Insert a new step** button (the circular plus button that appears when you select any white space on a branch or the area immediately below a branch).
-This button adds a step to that specific branch.
+This button adds a step to that **specific branch**.
 With this approach, steps run in parallel and sequence in multiple branches.

-- Use the **New step** button at the bottom of the entire workflow.
-This button adds an action that runs after all parallel branches complete.
-When you use this button, you're merging the flow once again, after it branched.
+- Use the larger **New step** button at the bottom of the entire workflow.
+This button adds an action that runs after **all branches** complete.
+When you use this button, you're merging the flow into sequential steps, after it branched.

-We perform these steps on each branch:
+In the following sections, we use the small **Insert a new step** button to perform these steps on each branch:

-1. Add a condition that checks is the vacation request was approved or rejected.
+- Add a condition that checks if the vacation request was approved or rejected.

-1. Send an email that informs the employee of the decision.
+- Send an email that informs the employee of the decision.

-1. Update the vacation request in SharePoint with the approval decision.
+- Update the vacation request in SharePoint with the approval decision.

+Then, we use the larger **New step** button to send an email that summarizes all the decisions made on the vacation request.

+Let's continue:

 ## Add a condition to each branch

 1. Select any white space on the **Start an approval** branch.
 1. Select the small **Insert a new step** button (the circular plus button that appears after you select the white space in the previous step).
-1. Select **Add a condition** from the menu that appears after the previous step.
+1. Select **Add a condition** from the menu that appears.
 1. Select the first box on the **Condition** card, and then select the **Response** token from the **Start an approval** category in the dynamic content list.

    ![flow with parallel branches condition](./media/parallel-modern-approvals/configure-approval-condition.png)